Benue reopens worship centres, markets – The Sun Nigeria

 Rose Ejembi, Makurdi

-Benue State Governor Samuel Ortom on Wednesday asked churches and mosques to reopen with intermittent worship sessions in strict compliance to social distancing guidelines.
+Benue State governor, Samuel Ortom on Wednesday asked churches and mosques to reopen with staggered worship sessions in strict adherence to the rule of social and physical distancing.

-Markets are also to be opened subject to physical distancing protocol on COVID-19, while schools are to remain closed till further notice.
+Markets are to be opened but subject to physical distancing protocol on COVID-19 while schools are to remain closed till further notice.

 The governor gave the directive while announcing a review of the COVID-19 measures earlier put in place by the state government in line with the Presidential Task Force on the coronavirus pandemic.

-‘Churches and Mosques with effect from today Wednesday, June 3, 2020, can now hold staggered worship sessions.
-This implies that a Church or Mosque which before now held two worship sessions should henceforth conduct four or more sessions in a day to ensure physical distancing,’ the governor stated.
+“Churches and mosques with effect from today Wednesday, June 3, 2020, can now hold staggered worship sessions.
+This implies that a church or mosque which before now held two worship sessions should henceforth conduct four or more sessions in a day to ensure physical distancing.

-Governor Ortom also insisted that each worship session must not exceed more than one hour, advising that the houses of worship provide water, soap and alcohol-based hand sanitisers for worshippers, and should insist on the wearing of face masks.
+Ortom also insisted that each worship session must not exceed more than one hour even as he advised churches and mosques to provide water, soap and alcohol-based hand sanitizers for worshippers, and should insist on wearing of face masks.

-The governor also asked Benue State civil servants from grade levels 1 to 12 to resume work on June 8th, adding that workers are required always wear face masks and maintain physical distancing.
+The governor also asked Benue State civil servants on grade levels 1 to 12 to resume work on June 8, 2020, adding that workers are to always wear face masks and maintain physical distancing as they go to work.

-He stated further that all public gatherings are permitted with a maximum of 30 persons who must comply with the COVID-19 mitigation protocols, including handwashing under running water with soap and the use of hand sanitisers provided at such gatherings.
+He stated further that all public gatherings are permitted with a maximum of 30 persons who must comply with the protocol on COVID-19 with running water, soap and hand sanitizers provided at such gatherings.

-The governor maintained that interstate movement remains banned except for travels for essential services, stressing that the prevailing curfew in the state has been reviewed to last between 10 pm to 4 am daily until further notice.
+The governor maintained that inter-state movement remains banned, except for those on essential services, stressing that the prevailing curfew in the state had been reviewed to now last between 10pm to 4am daily, until further notice.

 Leave a Reply